China Scholarship Council (CSC)

 - Once we have received your online application with copies of your academic transcripts, our admissions team along with professors in your area of research will assess your academic background to make sure that you have the appropriate background for your intended course of study.
 It is possible that you might be asked to do additional courses alongside your PhD to supplement your prior learning.

 - Please be aware that it can take 2-3 months (or sometimes longer) for a visa application to be processed.
-If you are applying for a CSC scholarship, you should try to apply for your student visa by the end of September in the year before enrolment.

 If you have any questions, UON Graduate Research would be pleased to assist you.
 Please email us at firstname.lastname@example.org